umar456/bin2cpp/README.md

 =======

 Converts files from a binary file to C++ headers.
-It is similar to bin2c and xxd but add support for namespaces.
+It is similar to bin2c and xxd but adds support for namespaces.
+Created this to convert OpenCL kernels to C++ headers.

 Usage
 -----